mnick/rescal.py/README.md

 RESCAL
 ======

-This package provides routines to compute various forms of the RESCAL tensor factorization.
+This module provides standalone routines to compute various forms of the RESCAL tensor factorization.

 RESCAL factors a (usually sparse) three-way tensor X such that each